jmanthony3/Archimedes/docs/class/engr-727-001-advanced-mechanics-of-materials/maximum-shear-stress-theory-tresca.md

 # Maximum Shear Stress Theory: Tresca
-Yielding begins when the *maximum shear stress* in a stress element exceeds the maximum shear stress in a tension test specimen of the same material.
+Yielding begins when the *maximum #shear-stress* in a stress element exceeds the maximum #shear-stress in a tension test specimen of the same material.

 [Tresca Failure Criterion](tresca-failure-criterion.md)
 : ~$$\begin{equation}